Welcome Robot Enthusiasts!

 wpe10.jpg (2143 bytes)

-Hello, my name is Justin R. Ratliff.
-Thank you for visiting TRCY, The Robotics Club of Yahoo, which is part of the Robotics Education Outreach Program (REOP) sponsored by J2R Scientific.
-TRCY is free to all.
+My name is Justin Ratliff.
+Thank you for visiting TRCY, The Robotics Club of Yahoo, which is open to anyone with an interest in robotics.
 Simply go to our Yahoo club site, create a user name and password.
-You'll then be a member and have access to our chat room, message boards and picture area on Yahoo

 The Robotics Club of Yahoo is a moderated group.
 All message from new members must be approve for posting by a group moderator.
-Message from new members may take few days to be approved.
 SPAM and other unwanted posting will be deleted and members posting in-appropriate content to the group will be removed.
+Please remember to keep conversations civil.
+Its ok to not like other people's ideas but disagreements should be respectful.
+Name calling will not be allowed.

-If you feel your posts are taking to long to post, please send me an e-mail with your Yahoo ID.
+If you feel your messages are taking to long to post, please send me an e-mail with your Yahoo ID.

 -Justin R. Ratliff